wix-incubator/wix-rest-docs/app-management/guides/About the Editor Deep Link API.md

 ### Use Case 2: Use the Deep Link to Add a Custom Element

 Add a Custom Element component to your app.
 Edit the component, and enter the URL for your script in the **Basic Info** section.
-Click the **Settings Panel** tab and add custom  paramters to the Settings panel of the component, adding keys and values for each parameter.
+Click the **Settings Panel** tab and add custom  parameters to the Settings panel, adding keys and values for each parameter.
 Values depend on the type of parameter - default text, toggle on/off, slider value and so on.

 ![Settings Panel](./../../media/custom-element-settings-panel.png)